patternfly/patternfly-elements/CONTRIBUTING.md

 ### Example development on an element

-In one terminal, start the demo server.

     cd /Sites/rhelement
     npm start

-In another terminal:
+    # SHIFT + CTRL + T to open a new tab in Terminal

     cd elements/rh-card  # or any other element npm run dev

 Make a change to the element and save.
 The gulpfile will handle transpiling the element down to ES5 and will bring in the HTML and Sass into the template in the element.

+## Creating a new RHElement

-## Test
+## Testing

+### Running tests

-To test all RHElements, run `npm test` from the root of the repo.
+To test ALL RHElements, go to the root of the repo and run:

+    npm test

 If you only want to test the element you're working on:

     cd elements/rh-card
     npm test